How To Get There

 Getting Around Snowbird

-The village of Snowbird is small enough to walk around, but there is also a free shuttle to get around.
+The village of Snowbird is small enough to walk its entirety, but there is also a free shuttle to get around.
+Getting between the Snowbird Center and the Cliff Lodge can be a bit of a challenge across the ski run so don’t wear your stiletto heels!

 Tours That Include Snowbird Ski Area